spacey-sooty/spacey-sooty/README.md

 - 👀 I’m interested in physics and robotics.
 - 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on anything cool.
-- 📫 How to reach me discord skankhunt49#8671

 <!---
 skankhunt49/skankhunt49 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.